orbit-mvi/orbit-mvi/orbit-core/README.md

 - Calls to Container.intent` do not block the caller.
 The operations within are offloaded to an event-loop style background coroutine.
-- Generally it is good practice to make sure long-running operations are done in a switched coroutine context in order not to block the orbit "event loop".
+- Generally it is good practice to make sure long-running operations are done in a switched coroutine context in order not to block the Orbit "event loop".

 ## Error handling